wiencko/MashedPotatoes/README.md

 ThreeFunctionDeploy is built with an AWS stack of lambda/sns/dynamodb, using sns to chain functions together and dynamodb to store information for daily alerts.

+FiveFunctionDeploy is the 10th and most recent iteration of MashedPotatoes.
+It saves the dining hall menu in my DynamoDB so I can speed up check requests and decrease function runtime.